derrynknife/SurPyval/paper.md

 <p align="center">
   Table 1: Estimation Techniques and ability to handle types of data
 </p>
+<p style="text-align: center;">Table 1: Estimation Techniques and ability to handle types of data</p>

 *SurPyval* achieves this flexibility with a simple API. *SurPyval* uses a data input API, the 'xcnt' format, that can be used to define any arbitrarty combination of censored or truncated data. 'x' is the value at the observation, 'c' is the censoring flag, 'n' is the counts, and 't' is the truncation values. *SurPyval* uses the convention for the censor flag where -1 is left censored, 0 is an observed value, 1 is right censored, and 2 is intervally censored.
 Utilities have also been created to help users transform their data into the 'xcnt' format if they have it in another format.
 For example, a lot of survival data is provided in an observered and suspended format, this is where you have a list of the failure times and a list of the suspended times.
 E.g. Failures of [1, 2, 3, 4, 5] and suspended times of [1, 2, 3]. *SurPyval* refers to this format as the 'fs' format.